apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 7 - Create an API Mashup/README.md

 API mashups are at the heart of creating consumable APIs.
 These ‘mashed-up’ APIs provide an overall utility and value-add that is greater than the individual APIs.
 Apigee Edge enables developers to create API mashups easily using a variety of policies.

 ##Objectives
 You have already seen an example in [Lab 3](../API%20Services%20Lesson%203%20-%20Adding%20Resources%20and%20Policies) where a `Service Callout policy` was used to convert a zip code to geolocation coordinates.
 That is, in-a-way, an example of a mashup even though the response from that API was not directly used to create the final response sent to the API consumer.
-The objective of this lesson is create a new proxy (`hotelspro`) that mashups the hotel data with weather data before sending the response to the API consumer.
+The objective of this lesson is create a new proxy (`{your-initials}_hotelspro`) that mashups the hotel data with weather data before sending the response to the API consumer.

-To keep things simple for this lesson, you will create a copy of the `hotels` proxy to create a `hotelspro` proxy.
-You will then modify the `hotelspro` proxy to add the weather data mashup, create a new API Product (`Hospitality Pro Product`) that bundles the `hotelspro` proxy, and then create a new Developer App (`iExplore Pro App`) that has access to the `Hospitality Pro Product`.
+To keep things simple for this lesson, you will create a copy of the `hotels` proxy to create a `{your-initials}_hotelspro` proxy.
+You will then modify the `{your-initials}_hotelspro` proxy to add the weather data mashup, create a new API Product (`Hospitality Pro Product`) that bundles the `{your-initials}_hotelspro` proxy, and then create a new Developer App (`iExplore Pro App`) that has access to the `Hospitality Pro Product`.

 ##Prerequisites
 - [x] API Services - Lesson 5 & 6 completed